 A program whose main function is composing and modifying text files, without embedded

 format files that encode font, colour, size etc. One of the main uses of an editor is

 preparing Java source code or HTML (Hypertext Markup Language)

 for web pages.
 Every IDE comes with an editor.
-An editor might be used to create HTML,

-you work with raw text tags.
+which has text formatting, but you work with raw text tags.
 It lets you create or

 *.cpp *.xml *.html.
 Word processors are not text editors, though sometimes

 they can be used that way.
 A serious text editor should have the following features: